grunwaldlab/SuddenOakDeathSurveillance/README.md

 `conda init bash`

-This will initialize the conda environment and update the users .bashrc file s.t. the conda environment list are known upon login.
+This will initialize the conda environment and update the users .bashrc file such that the conda environment list are known upon login.
 You may need to restart the terminal session for the effects to become active.

 Assuming no error was reported, one should see a list of environments with names and locations.
 Paths which start with `/local/cluster/miniconda2` are